 Just as fall signals football and cider mills, spring brings the home renovation projects that were set aside for the winter.
-QuestionPro Audience conducted a survey with 500 homeowners across the United States to gauge homeowner trends, future renovation plans and spending habits for spring 2018.
+QuestionPro Audience conducted a survey with 500 homeowners across the United States to gauge homeowner trends, future renovation plans, and spending habits for spring 2020.
 To view our infographic with full report findings, click here.
 An interesting trend we are seeing is that millenials are converting their bedrooms to offices and sealing up their garages with garage door seals to work from home.

 CURRENT ECONOMIC OUTLOOK

-Overall, U.S. homeowners are optimistic about the next twelve months.
-60% of homeowners take the state of the economy into consideration before making renovation plans, and 61% feel confident the economy will improve by the end of the year 2020.
-Additionally, 19% of our respondents think home values will increase as well over the next year.
+Overall, U.S. homeowners are less optimistic about the next twelve months.
+60% of homeowners take the state of the economy into consideration before making renovation plans, and 21% feel confident the economy will improve by the end of the year 2020.
+Additionally, 19% of our respondents think home values will decrease as well over the next year.
 While President Trump can be a controversial topic, only 28% report taking the presidential administration into consideration before making home improvement plans.
 Most importantly, the COVID situation has been factored into most of the decision making.

 FUTURE HOME RENOVATION SPENDING

-Homeowners look to be encouraged by today’s stronger housing market and are making investments in their homes.
+Homeowners look to be less encouraged by today’s weaker housing market but are making investments in their homes.
 55% of homeowners plan to conduct at least one renovation over the next twelve months, up from the 38% who have previously performed improvements.
 41% of respondents are initiating a home improvement project to improve their quality of living, while 17% are looking to increase the value of their home, but don’t have current plans to sell, and 16% want a “new look”.